 College-Wide Summer Travel Awards

-Complete applications are due in the Office of International Programs by on Friday, November 30, 2018.
+Complete applications are due in the Office of International Programs by on Wednesday, December 4, 2019.
 Late applications will not be considered by the committee.
-The committee will notify recipients by the 3rd week of the Spring 2019 semester, and funds will be deposited in students' accounts by mid-March 2019.
+The committee will notify recipients by the 3rd week of the Spring 2020 semester, and funds will be disbursed to students by mid-March 2020.

 The Bagdasarian award will be used to provide financial assistance for students studying or engaging in volunteer activities outside the United States with preference given to students traveling to developing and third-world countries.